What we do

 Kevin Richman is an Innovation Specialist at OPSI.
 Kevin’s primary focus is assisting governments to create sustainable innovation through improved individual and organisational innovation capacity and capabilities.
 Kevin works directly with leaders on organisational capabilities and sustainable innovation and with civil servants on building innovation skills and is working on reports around building organisational innovation capacity and innovative leadership.
 Kevin served 10 years in the US Government working on innovation, customer experience, leading people, data analytics and communications.
 Kevin is also on the advisory board for Young Government Leaders – a non-profit helping young leaders in the United States government build a community, develop professionally, and build resilience.
 When Kevin’s not working, he’s travelling, watching television, or playing football poorly.

 Rebecca Santos is an Innovation Specialist at OPSI.
-Rebecca works on innovation in sector-specific governance, most currently on OECD projects to support countries in their education policy implementation.
-She leads the public consultation and engagement process on the OECD Declaration on Public Sector Innovation, a set of principles to which governments can adhere to better encourage a systems approach to innovation.
-She also manages OPSI’s strategic communications and engagement, fostering an international community of public sector innovators on its online platform and through its conference program.
+Rebecca works on projects to investigate effectiveness in policy implementation and sector specific governance to foster innovation and learning.
+She leads the public consultation and engagement process on the OECD Declaration on Public Sector Innovation, a set of principles to which governments can adhere to better encourage a systems approach to innovation and manages strategic communications and engagement for the team.
 Prior to joining OPSI, Rebecca was a Senior Policy Advisor within the Australian New South Wales Department of Education.
-There, Rebecca managed education policy research, development, and the passage of reform initiatives via the Council of Australian Governments, the country’s peak intergovernmental forum.
-Additionally, she managed the Department’s symposia program and its international engagement, highlighting domestic leadership on emergent education issues and sharing good practice internationally.
+There, Rebecca managed education policy research, development, and the passage of national, strategic reform initiatives via the Council of Australian Governments, the country’s peak intergovernmental forum.
 Rebecca can be found on Twitter at @SantosBec